 - 1. Retract the hydraulic tilt cylinder to tilt the header back. - 2.
-Completely lower and retract the reel. - 3.
+Completely lower and retract the reel.
+Retract the hydraulic skid shoes (if installed). - 3.
 Lower the header to the ground to relieve tension from the gauge wheel support straps. - 4.
 Ensure the header is in RIGID mode with the air system fully pressurized to 100 psi.

-Engage the Parking Brake, shut down the engine and wait for all moving parts to stop before exiting the cab.
+Engage parking brake, shut down the engine and wait for moving parts to stop before exiting cab.